Athlete peak performance - VO2max │ DEXA │ training │recovery

 Running or cycling VO2, metabolic economy, anaerobic threshold, blood lactate, heart rate; training zones:

 Oxygen consumed and delivered to contracting muscle is an important contributor to endurance fitness and health metrics.
 The most common evaluation to measure cardiorespiratory function is the progressive intensity VO2 test: starting at approximate 50% intensity, progressing in 3-minute periods until fatigue.
 The total duration of the test is typically 15-20min.
 A face mask is secured around your head in order to continuously measure oxygen consumption, ventilation and respiration.
-Heart rate is also monitored continuously, and blood lactate (micro blood sample from a fingertip) taken every 3min.
+Heart rate is also monitored continuously, and blood lactate (micro blood sample from a fingertip) taken every 3min, to identify how your body is using fuel during exercise.
 You will also be asked to rate your interpretation of intensity during each stage (6-20 point BORG scale), which is then integrated with your physiological metrics.
 The sub-max periods allows for establishing steady state, metabolic economy, and training zones.

 Body composition is assessed via Dual energy X-ray absorptiometry (DEXA) which is a well-established and high precision technique for measuring body composition, including bone mineral density (BMD), body fat and lean muscle mass.
 Body composition changes are often recommended to athletes for both performance and health benefits; which may include reducing visceral fat tissue (fat stored around vital organs) and subcutaneous fat tissue (under the skin); or increasing lean muscle mass or bone mineral density.
 DEXA scan is very safe, and there are no complications associated with the procedure.
 The radiation doses are very low, which, in fact, is less than one day’s exposure to natural environmental or background radiation.
 The average person in Australia receives about 1500 microsieverts every year from natural background radiation.
 The amount of radiation received from DEXA scan is approximately 4 microsieverts of radiation, which is well below the International Commission on Radiological Protection (ICRP) limit of 1000 microsieverts per annum (over and above natural background).